 Contact Us – Echocardiogram and ECG Testing

-Here at our comfortable clinic in Farnham, we make heart scans quick and painless.
-Book a heart scan with us today to future-proof your cardiac health.
-If you have any questions about our services, or want more information about genetic cardiac conditions, please email us directly at admin@echomed.co.uk.
+Alternatively, if you have any questions about our services or want more information about certain cardiac conditions, please email us directly at admin@echomed.co.uk.

-Here at our clinic in Farnham, we provide state-of-the-art cardiac diagnostics.
-If you are concerned about possible cardiac symptoms, or want reassurance about the structure and function of your heart, we are easily accessible and here to help.
-But what will happen at your appointment?
-Here is what you can expect for the cost of a heart scan with EchoMed.
+If you are concerned about possible cardiac symptoms or want reassurance about the structure and function of your heart, we are easily accessible and here to help.
+A common question we hear from some of our patients is, what will happen at one of our heart health check appointments?

-Our scans are performed by a professional sonographer with specialist cardiac ultrasound training.
-Our team members are accredited by the British Society of Echocardiography.
+Our scans are performed by a Heart Specialist Doctor with training in cardiac ultrasound.
+All of our team members are accredited by the British Society of Echocardiography, meaning you can have confidence that you are in the best hands possible.

 How are Scans Performed?

-Echo scans are non-invasive diagnostic scans.
-Therefore, no equipment is inserted into the body and no treatment is delivered.
-A hand-held ultrasound probe is coated with gel and passed across the surface of the chest.
+Echocardiogram (or ‘echo’) scans are non-invasive diagnostic scans.
+Therefore, no equipment is inserted into the body, and no treatment is delivered, with your scan performed using a hand-held ultrasound probe coated with gel and passed across the surface of the chest.
 From this, painless ultrasound waves are used to create moving images of the heart.

-To ensure accurate measurements, we will measure your height and weight.
+To ensure accurate measurements, we will measure your height and weight, allowing us to index your heart size compared to these measurements.
 The heart will be scanned from several different angles.

 Usually, an echo scan will take around 15-30 minutes to complete.
-Upon completion, you can leave immediately; there is no need for an observation or waiting period.
+Upon completion, you will get dressed, and there will follow a detailed discussion of your results with the Doctor.
+After this, you can leave at your leisure; there is no need for an observation or waiting period.

 What is Included alongside Your Scan?

-Alongside the cost of a heart scan booking, you are also guaranteed preliminary same day results.
-This is followed by a complete study report that will be sent to you and your GP within 24 hours.
+Your results are followed by a complete technical study report that will be sent to you and your GP within 24 hours.
 Images will be stored securely and can be accessed remotely by other physicians, if needed, through an encrypted portal.
-If required, we may also schedule a complimentary follow-up consultation with our medical director to discuss any abnormal results.
+You are welcome to keep in touch with your Doctor via email to address any follow-up questions.

 Summary